Boys & Girls Clubs Of The Western Treasure Valley

 How does Boys & Girls Clubs Of The Western Treasure Valley spend its money?

 Boys & Girls Clubs Of The Western Treasure Valley directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Boys & Girls Clubs Of The Western Treasure Valley tax-deductible?